 Element of remuneration Purpose and link to strategy Operation Maximum and minimum potential value Performance metrics Change to 2018 Policy Base salary Provides market competitive fixed remuneration that reflects the responsibilities of the role undertaken, the experience of the individual and performance in the role over time.
 Reviewed annually taking into account individual responsibilities, experience, performance, inflation and market rates.
 The Committee will also consider the pay and employment conditions in the wider workforce when determining Executive Directors' salaries.
 Salary increases are normally effective from 1 January each year.
 Salaries are periodically benchmarked against a relevant peer group of life sciences companies, many of which are listed on Nasdaq, with a similar stage of clinical development, and similar market capitalization or net assets.
 Salaries are typically aligned with the 50th percentile of peer group comparator data but the Committee may vary from this general rule where it considers that special circumstances apply or where recruitment or retention of a particular role is required.
 Salaries may be paid in a combination of cash and equity.
-Remuneration Report.
+The current base salary of the Executive Director is set out in the application of policy section of the Directors' Remuneration Report.
 There is no formal maximum level of base salary.
 Larger increases may be permitted to reflect a change in responsibilities or a significant increase in the scale or complexity of the role, or increases in line with the remuneration of the Group's wider workforce.
-The overall performance of the individual and Group is a key determinant for salary increases. (i) Salaries no longer benchmarked to companies listed on AIM or other European stock as Company delisted from AIM on 30 October 2020. (ii) The base salary may be paid in a combination of cash and equity
+The overall performance of the individual and Group is a key determinant for salary increases. (i) Salaries no longer benchmarked to companies listed or AIM or other European stock as Company delisted from AIM on 30 October 2020. (ii) The base salary may be paid in a combination of cash and equity